 Income tax in France

 The income tax system in France

-The French social security system is one of the most generous in the world and is paid for by hefty taxes.
+The French social security system is one of the most generous in the world and receives funding from hefty taxes.

-The Ministry of Economy and Finance taxes any income made in France, as well as worldwide income of French residents, and, starting in 2019, this is organized through a Pay As You Earn (PAYE) system, whereby you pay your income monthly, as an extra deduction from your salary.
+The Ministry of Economy and Finance taxes any income made in France, as well as worldwide income of French residents.
+Since 2019, income tax has been organized through a Pay As You Earn (PAYE) system, where you pay tax as a monthly deduction from your salary.

-So, if you’re traditionally employed, your employer will receive your tax rate from the government and will withhold the corresponding monthly amount from your salary.
-Keep in mind that your contributions to social security are separate from your income tax payments.
+If you’re conventionally employed, your employer receives your tax rate from the government and withholds the corresponding monthly amount from your salary.
+Contributions to social security are separate from your income tax payments.